Skyblueballykid/PyMongo_CRUD/README.md

 # PyMongo_CRUD
-MongoDB CRUD application using PyMongo
+MongoDB CRUD application and REST API using PyMongo and Bottle.

+REST API is also implemented using Flask.